yuxuanliao/PACCS/README.md

     PACCS_train(input_path, epochs, batchsize, output_model_path)

 *Optionnal args*
-- input_path : File path for storing the data of smiles and adduct.
+- input_path : File path for storing the data of SMILES and adduct.
-- Parameters : Selected hyperparameters (epochs, batchsize).
+- Hyperparameters : optimized hyperparameters (epochs, batchsize).
 - output_model_path : File path where the model is stored.

 ## Predicting CCS
-The CCS prediction of the molecule is obtained by feeding the Graph and Adduct into the already trained SigmaCCS model with [Prediction.py](PACCS/Prediction.py).
+The predicted CCS values of molecules are obtained by feeding the voxel projected area, molecular graph, one-hot encoding of adduct type, and m/z into the already trained PACCS model with [Prediction.py](PACCS/Prediction.py).

     PACCS_predict(input_path, model_path, output_path)

 *Optionnal args*
-- input_path : File path for storing the data of smiles and adduct
+- input_path : File path for storing the data of SMILES and adduct.
-- model_path : File path where the model is stored
+- model_path : File path where the model is stored.
-- output_path : Path to save ccs prediction values
+- output_path : Path to save predicted CCS values.

+## Data
+- input_path : File path for storing the data of SMILES and adduct.
+- Hyperparameters : optimized hyperparameters (epochs, batchsize).
+- output_model_path : File path where the model is stored.
+A [curated dataset](data/the_curated_dataset.csv) is randomly split into the training, validation, and test sets in a ratio of 8:1:1

 ## Usage
 The example code for model training is included in the [Model training.ipynb](Model%20training.ipynb).
 By directly running [train.ipynb](PACCS/train.ipynb), user can train the model based on your own training dataset.